-2.51 In addition to the facilities directly operated or contracted by MWDA, a number of open windrow composting^G facilities are operated on a merchant basis which handle both LACW and commercially collected green waste.
-Recyclable material derived from the MRFs and HWRCs is sent to a wide variety of re-processors^G who also operate on a merchant basis.
+In addition to the facilities operated by MRWA, a number of open windrow composting6 facilities are operated on a merchant basis which handle both LACW and commercially collected green waste.
+Recyclable material derived from the MRFs and HWRCs is sent to a wide variety of re-processors who also operate on a merchant basis.